This content has been machine translated dynamically.

 - Service-HTTP-1 and Service-HTTP-2 now have the same load, so the virtual server reverts to the round robin method for these servers.
 Therefore, Service-HTTP-2 receives the sixth request, and Service-HTTP-1 receives the seventh request.

-- Since Service-HTTP-1, Service-HTTP-2, and Service-HTTP-3 all now have same load, the virtual server reverts to the round robin method for Service-HTTP-3 as well.
+- Since Service-HTTP-1, Service-HTTP-2, and Service-HTTP-3 all now have the same load, the virtual server reverts to the round robin method for Service-HTTP-3 as well.
 Therefore, Service-HTTP-3 receives the eighth request.

 The following table summarizes how N is calculated.